XamarinUniversity/build2018-labs/lab2/README.md

 2. The server uses the name `CreatedAt` to hold the creation date as a `DateTimeOffset?` - this is a _hardcoded_ field in Azure and the client must conform either by changing the property name, or applying a `JsonProperty` attribute to change the network representation.

-3. Make the necessary changes - make sure to use the built-in class rename feature to rename the `CreatedDate` field to `CreatedTo` - so you catch all usages.
+3. Make the necessary changes - make sure to use the built-in class rename feature to rename the `CreatedDate` field to `CreatedAt` - so you catch all usages.
 In addition, make sure to change the field type from `DateTime` to `DateTimeOffset?`.

 Here's the correct definition of the `CircleMessage`: